- About Us

 The deadline for applications from returning students has passed.

-Incoming Rutgers–New Brunswick students, transfers and first-years, are welcome to apply by submitting the Broadcast Communications Living-Learning Community online application.
+Incoming Rutgers University–New Brunswick students, transfers and first-years, are welcome to apply by submitting the Broadcast Communications Living-Learning Community online application.
 Applications received by May 1 are guaranteed consideration.

 Join RU-tv living-learning residents Terek Pierce and Matthew Wolfson, and the rest of the RU-tv crew, for a quick introduction to this unique broadcasting immersion experience.